-Because of the isolation that plagues families of multiples like piles of dirty dishes, organizations, such as the Twins, Triplets & More Association of Calgary, play host to inexpensive playgroups, coffee nights, annual picnics and other events to help parents stay connected.
+Because of the isolation that plagues families of multiples, like piles of dirty dishes, organizations, such as the Twins, Triplets & More Association of Calgary, play host to inexpensive playgroups, coffee nights, annual picnics and other events to help parents stay connected.
 “We get out and support one another,” says Kostiuk.

-That support is essential, especially in a partner.
+That support is essential, especially for a partner.
 Says MacDougall: “For the first time in five years after kids, my husband and I went away on a cruise with each other.
 I found out I still like my husband.”
 In turn, she says, a better partnership makes them better parents.

 “Now I look at the kids in pictures and say, ‘Wow, how did we do that?’” says MacDougall.
-“With every year and every phase, there are milestones and it gets better.
+“With every year and every phase, there are milestones, and it gets better.
 No one can say enough that raising multiples is a challenge, but I love every minute of it.”